 Barn ConversionCurry Rivel, Somerset

-This small converted barn is now a sustainable 2-bedroom cottage.
+This small barn conversion is now a sustainable 2-bedroom cottage.
 Behind a traditional barn, exterior hides an artist’s unusual eco home.
 The outside of the barn retains its original simplicity with re-used clay roof tiles and re-pointed blue lias stone walls.
 A fabricated zinc box gutter giving a hint of the unusual interior to come.
 The barn is open plan with original roof trusses and one internal gable wall in exposed blue lias.
-New conservation roof lights have been fitted to flood the open plan sitting room and kitchen/diner with light.
+New conservation roof lights are incorporated to flood the open plan sitting room with light.
 For Somerset Art Weeks 2011, a team of young local artists were asked to decorate the interior with their graffiti-style work that can be seen in the photographs.
-All the paints and finishes used were water-based and did not give off Volatile Organic Compounds.
+Water-based paint finishes have been used everywhere so as not to give off Volatile Organic Compounds.

 During construction, great attention was paid to the clean-up of the site.
 The ground was cleared of stones, rubble and debris.
 Waste was used in the infill of the disused slurry pit.
 An air source heat pump provides space heating and hot water and wastewater passes through a reed bed filtration system and eventually discharges clean water into a stream (complying to Environment Agency licence).